Fraud Hotline

 -

-Call the LCJFS Call Center at 1-844-640-6446 and tell the Customer Service Specialist that you want to report a fraud claim
+Call the LCDJFS Call Center at 1-844-640-6446 and tell the Customer Service Specialist that you want to report a fraud claim